[Home]

 Elevator speeches are mini-speeches that you can deliver in the average time spent with a stranger in an elevator…sixteen seconds.
 Ironically, elevator speeches are best delivered outside of elevators, and they're best delivered conversationally, so they're not perceived as speeches.
 Nevertheless, these ‘sixteen second sound bites’ are ideal tools for word-of-mouth marketing whenever you meet a stranger who asks what you do or where you work.
 Elevator speeches can be delivered at networking events, conferences and conventions, on sidewalks and in hallways.
 They even work on escalators!

 Elevator speeches explain your occupation in terms that will show listeners what your services and products can do for them.
-Here's an example I might deliver in response to a stranger asking me what my company does:
+Here's an example William Hamilton shared with me when I interviewed him about how he promotes his self-storage business to strangers:

 This elevator speech is designed to be thought provoking and informative, eliciting a response from my listener.
-Delivered conversationally, my elevator speech is purposely short, to invite dialog.
+Delivered conversationally, it is purposely short, to invite dialog.

 What Makes Elevator Speeches Effective?

 In a society in which we have been trained to process information in short sound bites, elevator speeches succinctly communicate the basics to people about how our services and products can help them.
 The best ones convey our information in style.
 They communicate facts while showcasing our professionalism, playing up our uniqueness.
 They're memorable too.
-Here's another sample:
+Here's what manager Lynne Kreizenbeck tells strangers who ask about Cave Creek Road@Greenway Parkway Self Storage:

 The Anatomy of an Elevator Speech

 The brilliance of elevator speeches is their simplicity.
-They are concise in their description of your occupation and designed to speak to your listeners' needs.
+Concise in their description of your occupation, they are designed to speak to your listeners' needs.
 When you tell people what you do (otherwise known as the features you offer), they must translate them into what those features can do for them—in other words, how will they benefit from them.

 Elevator speeches are created and delivered with your listeners in mind, showcasing the benefits you offer (as underlined below):